Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 /3{sSheetAfter} Copied sheet will be placed after this sheet (Name or #).
 If this parameter is equal to "lastlast", then the new sheet is placed as the last sheet in the workbook.

-/4{lActionOnDuplicates} Specification for how to handle duplicate named sheets.
-A duplicate exists if the sOriginalSheet already exists in the target file.
+/4{lActionOnDuplicates} Specification for how to handle duplicate sheet names.
+A duplicate exists if the sOriginalSheet already exists in the output workbook.
 0=Copy sheet but give a slightly different name automatically, 1=Overwrite existing, 2=Skip this sheet and don't copy, 3=Stop processing if a duplicate is found.

 /5{sTargetSheetRename} If you are copying a single sheet, you can specify the name of the sheet using this parameter.
 Leave blank to not rename.